facebook/create-react-app/packages/react-scripts/template/README.md

 #### Building for Multiple Environments

 Applications are generally split between different environments such as staging, production, and development.
-To allow the app to run in these different environments one must set environment variables to conditionally run different processes depending on the environment.
+To allow the app to run in these different environments one must set environment variables to be able to conditionally run different processes depending on the specified environment.

 `create-react-app` handles environment variables in a specific way.
-[Read More Here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables)
+[Adding Custom Environment Variables](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables)

-Primarily, You cannot override `NODE_ENV`, it is always set to `'production'`
+1. You cannot override `NODE_ENV`, it is always set to `'production'`

-So you cannot run `NODE_ENV=staging npm run build`

-And, it is mandated that you prefix any custom environment variables with `REACT_APP_`
+2. It is mandated that you prefix any custom environment variables with `REACT_APP_`

+    - This means you cannot run:

+      - `NODE_ENV=staging npm run build`

+    - But you can run:

-So you can run `REACT_APP_NODE_ENV=staging npm run build`
+      - `REACT_APP_NODE_ENV=staging npm run build`

-And then you can do conditionals depending on what this environment variable is set to:
+When the environment variable is set you can do conditionals within your code:

 ```js
 if (process.env.REACT_APP_NODE_ENV === 'staging') {